chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 ### Clone the Chef Habitat Builder On-prem Repository

-To access the curated seed lists for bootsrapping Chef Habitat Builder on-prem, you will need to clone the Chef Habitat Builder on-prem repository using https.
+To access the curated seed lists for bootstrapping Chef Habitat Builder on-prem, you will need to clone the Chef Habitat Builder on-prem repository using https.

 ```shell
 git clone https://github.com/habitat-sh/on-prem-builder.git